jamesshore/quixote/README.md

 ### Computed Style Checking

 The other popular approach, and the one used by Quixote, is to ask the DOM how the browser has rendered it elements.
-This is much faster than the screenshot approach, and it allows users to write smaller, simpler tests.
+This is orders of magnitude faster than the screenshot approach and it allows users to write smaller, simpler tests.
 However, the DOM calls are cumbersome and suffer from bugs and inconsistencies.
 Quixote is the only tool we are aware of that attempts to solve these problems.